DEV Community

 • Mapping familiar concepts to newer ones

-• Understanding how architecture is evolving
+• Understanding how application architecture is evolving

-• Exploring how existing skills carry forward
+• Exploring how existing backend skills still apply

-Each part will relate new ideas back to systems many developers already know—REST APIs, databases, events, and observability.
+Each part will relate new ideas back to systems many developers already know — REST APIs, databases, events, and observability.

 What’s Next